mokasha2020/mokasha2020.github.io/_projects/2_project.md

 ---

-## Case Study: How to create a Machine Learning model and deploy it to production using Dockers, Postman, Github Actions and Heroku?
+## Case Study:

+### How to create a Machine Learning model and deploy it to production using Dockers, Postman, Github Actions and Heroku?

 This is a project walk thru that I implmented for my own practice.
-Reference:[Github](https://github.com/krishnaik06/bostonhousepricing)
+Reference: [Github](https://github.com/krishnaik06/bostonhousepricing)

 You can access the entire code on my repository: [My Project repo](https://github.com/mokasha2020/bostonhousepricing)